-A space to explain -step by step-how we are developing the UNICORN software
+A space to explain -step by step-how we are developing the UNICORN Cloud Operations Platform

-Coping with success: Cloud platform UNICORN ease games growth pains and resulting customer disappointment?
+Coping with success: Cloud Operations Platform UNICORN ease games growth pains and resulting customer disappointment?

 In 2016, multi-cloud management and cloud cost optimization specialist RightScale surveyed 1,060 tech professionals across a broad cross-section of organizations about their adoption of cloud computing.
 The subsequent findings (detailed in their “State-of-the-Cloud” report here) were a key inspiration for UNICORN, an EU Horizon 2020 research and innovation project to facilitate the design and deployment of cloud applications and services, improving developers’ productivity by reducing cloud application design time via code annotations and blueprints for security.
 Although cloud deployment provides a powerful way to automate application and infrastructure management, developers have noted that hybrid deployments raise the complexity of monitoring and management across multiple clouds (according to the 2016 report, SMEs use up to six different clouds on average and one out of five SMEs manage deployments with more than 1000 virtual machines).

 Key challenges and UNICORN